Updated: January 2018

 - Nearlyweds ($14.99/mo or $99/yr) — Full featured with a lot of design options, though the designs are a little stale.

-- The RSVP Company ($199-399 one-time fee) — New kid on the block, expensive for the amount of features included.
+- The RSVP Company ($199-399 one-time fee) — New kid on the block, expensive for the number of features included.

 - Squarespace ($12/month) — Squarespace has great tools to customize your website but no free option and lacking some wedding features that sites, dedicated to only weddings, would have.